Lukas-Heiligenbrunner/AURCache/README.md

 It needs to be a priviledged container to be able to use dind for spawining build containers.

-If you are uncomfortable with the priviledged container you can pass through the docker socket and create a volume mounted to `/app/builds` on aurcache container and set the `BUILD_CONTAINER_DIR` environment variable to the volume.
+If you are uncomfortable with the priviledged container you can pass through the docker socket and create a volume mounted to `/app/builds` on aurcache container and set the `BUILD_ARTIFACT_DIR` environment variable to the volume.

 For example:
 ```yaml